A Child’s Perspective of a Traumatic Experience

 Learning How to Count, Breathe, Relax

-Small things can set kids off, but you can teach them a self-soothing breathing exercise for them to use on their own.
+Small things can set kids off, but you can teach them a self-soothing breathing exercise to use on their own.

 Abby's Broken Wand